How do you Know if it is Time to Value and Sell your business?

 - Almost all buyers start the buying process looking for the perfect business.
 Their criteria include proximity to where they live, an industry they know and understand, the value of the business in line with their investment criteria that includes their downpayment, and how much they expect the business to be making so it provides the total owner benefit they want from owning and operating a business.
 IF they can find a business that meets ALL these criteria, IF they aren’t truly motivated, they will keep looking as there will be something about the business they are looking to buy that isn’t quite right.
 For example, sales may be flat and not growing, too many employees, the rent is too high, the location is not quite right, the seller knows so much about the business and the industry the buyer feels intimidated and so the reasons go on.

 - The above explains why only about 25% of businesses ever sell.

 If you like statistics, then consider the following from BizBuySell.

-Sales of small businesses the greatest since 2013
+Sales of small businesses are the greatest since 2013

-Per the graph below, the sale of privately held businesses for each quarter of 2017 was higher than the same quarter since 2014.
+Per the graph below, the sale of privately held businesses for each quarter of 2017 was higher than the same quarter in 2014.

 An interesting aside I have learned over the years is that business sellers put a great deal of weight on the gross revenue of their business.
 From my perspective, this is the wrong place to put a focus.
 The Net Income or Sellers Discretionary Earnings is much more important than the gross revenue of the business.
 Which business would you prefer to buy?
 The business making $1 million per year in gross revenue and losing $100,000 or the business making $1 million in gross revenue and the owner Net Income or SDE of $500,000?

-This graph shows that those businesses that sold and the industry they operated.
+This graph shows those businesses that sold and the industry they operated.